‘Atlantic Morning’ – Acrylic on Wood Panel – 2016

 I outlined the shapes of the clouds, starting with the darker sections first.
 Then I painted a dark grayish blue base color for the water.

 With the clouds outlined, I started to add colors to the sky that ranged from a pale yellow to a light apricot pink.

 I added more colors to the sky and deepened the color of the ocean.

 It took a lot of time to get the clouds just right.
 I’d alternate between the lighter tones and the darker ones, leaving some time for the paint to dry in between.

 Fortunately, acrylic paint dries quickly.

-I continued to blend the colors to try to make the clouds look as realistic as possible and then added another layer of paint to darken the ocean.
+I continued to blend the colors to give the clouds more definition and then added another layer of paint to darken the ocean.

 I started to add some highlights to the water and the brightest sections of the sky here.

 In this photo, you can see more colors added to the water.
 I wanted to show some movement to the water as well as the reflection of the sun and sky.